dessaya/simplepoll/README.md

 1. Go to `http://localhost:8000`
 2. Create a poll by entering the title and options.
-3. The poll generates a unique URL for each option.
-Copy all URLs and send them to your audience (eg. via videoconference chat).
+3. Copy the poll URL (not the admin URL!) and send it to your audience (eg. via videoconference chat).
 5. Go to the poll results page.

 Note: Polls are stored in RAM, and will be lost when the service is